 All is not lost by any means, but it’s going to take hard work, commitment, and some serious lifestyle changes to save the next generation from a lifetime of morbidity.
 By addressing diets, increasing exercise, screening for food allergies/ sensitivities, and addressing intestinal hyperpermeability, many of the alarming health trends in our nation’s children can be reversed.

-In the mean time, the news that food allergies are so alarmingly prevalent in our children is another good reason to screen every child for IgE food allergies (10 Foods IgE) and to evaluate them for intestinal permeability/IgG sensitivities (154 Foods IgG).
-Based on the results, elimination diets and intestinal permeability support should be added to any weight-loss program to further address sources of chronic inflammation.
+In the mean time, the news that food allergies are so alarmingly prevalent in our children is another good reason to screen every child for IgE food allergies (55 Foods IgE).
+Based on the results, elimination diets and intestinal support should be added to any program to further address sources of chronic inflammation.

 Find out more at www.neinutrition.com!